Hakeemmidan/expo-iaps-playground/README.md

 1. `yarn install`
 2. `yarn start`

-There are no tests/specs for now.
-This project was made just to understand/analyze the Expo in-app purchases workflow/experience.
+There are no tests for now.
+This project was made just to analyze and understand the Expo the in-app purchases workflow and experience.

 ## Tools used (and the use behind each):
 - Expo